Urpagin/MinecraftHoneypot/README.md

 # Known Bugs

-* When the Minecraft client spams the 'Refresh button', the entry corresponding to the honeypot shows as pending.
+* When the Minecraft client spams the 'Refresh' button, the entry corresponding to the honeypot shows as pending.

 # Releases Build Command